Drug Courts: Martin Sheen Defends Them in Congress. But Do They Work? – outstanding article by Maia Szalavitz in Time Magazine.

 McCaul says more serious efforts are needed by the United States as the drug cartels turn their weapons against U.S. law officers.

-“Mexican drug cartels are terrorist organizations, and this designation will provide the necessary tools to effectively advance the national security interests of both Mexico and the United States,” he said.
+“Mexican drug cartels are terrorist organizations, and this designation will provide the necessary tools to effectively advance the national security interests of both Mexico and the United States,†he said.

-bullet image Drug laws ‘may make matters worse’
+Drug laws ‘may make matters worse’

 Police efforts to fight drug gangs tend to lead to more violence and an increase in murders, according to a new international study.